-Ancient soil microbes affect Arctic’s climate and unleash diseases
+Ancient soil microbes affect Arctic climate and unleash diseases

-Global warming is accelerating the thawing of permafrost, causing large amounts of the potent greenhouse gas methane to be released to the atmosphere.
-Project researchers demonstrated that this direct methane release can occur from microbial communities (frozen organic matter) formed in permafrost thousands of years before.
+Global warming is accelerating the thawing of permafrost, causing large amounts of the potent greenhouse gas methane to be released into the atmosphere.
+Project researchers demonstrated that this direct methane release can occur from microbial communities (frozen organic matter) formed in permafrost thousands of years beforehand.
 As a result of global warming and thawing permafrost, scientists predict large releases of methane from these ancient microbes.
 Scientists also investigated potentially pathogenic bacteria isolated from diverse habitats in Spitsbergen, Norway.
-“Secreted by a variety of organisms, hemolysins (lipids and proteins) cause lysis of red blood cells by disrupting the cell membrane.
+“Secreted by a variety of organisms, haemolysins (lipids and proteins) cause lysis of red blood cells by disrupting the cell membrane.
 They could largely contribute to determining viruses in animal models.
-Hemolysis was observed in 32 out of 78 bacterial species isolated from Arctic habitats,” notes Anesio.
+Haemolysis was observed in 32 out of 78 bacterial species isolated from Arctic habitats,” adds Anesio.
 This project finding is reported here.